frank-fs/frank/README.md

 Usage
 ============

-    // NOTE: This will be changing as more functionality is added!
-    // Wrap the context into an env.
-An extension is available for HttpListenerContext.
-    // errors is a StringBuilder that captures errors from let errors, env = context |> Env.create << HttpContextWrapper.createFromHttpContext

     // Define an app
     let process env =
       ( 200,
         Map.ofList [("Content-Type","text/plain");("Content-Length","5")],
         seq { "Howdy" })

-    // Run the app
-    process env

 Team
 ============